Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-it pusts best school into the created file
+writes into the created file